 I decided to cook a slow cooker chicken saag curry recently after picking a huge crop of spinach that we grew ourselves!
 I was really proud of the spinach and wanted to use it up before it went to waste wilting away in the bottom of the fridge.

 Sometimes I’m great at growing fruit & vegetables but not so great at remembering to use up the produce that we harvest and bring home!

 Ingredients for slow cooker chicken saag curry recipe

 One tin of chopped tomatoes

 Spinach – I had around 500g.
 This was a LOT, however we love spinach!
-If you are less keen that you may want to tone this down a little.
+If you are less keen that you may want to reduce this down just a little.

-Herbs and spices: Two cloves of garlic, half a thumb size pieced of ginger, 1 tablespoon of mild chilli powder, 1 tablespoon of mild curry powder, 2 tablespoons of fresh coriander (which I grew!), 1 tablespoon of turmeric and 1 tablespoon of garam masala.
+(AD) Herbs and spices: Two cloves of garlic, half a thumb size pieced of ginger (approximately 1 teaspoon), 1 tablespoon of mild chilli powder, 1 tablespoon of mild curry powder, 2 tablespoons of fresh coriander, 1 tablespoon of turmeric and 1 tablespoon of garam masala.

 Method for slow cooker chicken saag curry

 This one really couldn’t be any easier!
 Spray oil around the slow cooker pot, throw ALL of your ingredients, minus the spinach, in the pot.
 Then place the spinach in the top of the pot, put the lid on and let it cook.

 Alternatively you can add the spinach near the end.
 It’ll still wilt down, but I like to make this as simple as possible.